 Page.
 Caching.
 On.
 WordPress.
 Will.
 Break.
 Things.

 Why do WordPress plugins offer page caching if it breaks things?

-Good question!
-Here’s another: since you have the option to go out, score some heroin and inject it into your eyeballs, why don’t you?
+Great question!
+Here’s another: you have the option to go out and score some crack.
+Why don’t you?

 There are certain scenarios where page caching will work well i.e. if the page content is static – it’s perfectly ok to use WordPress to build static websites.
 If this is the case for you, then by all means, throw page caching at it.

 How can I speed up my site if Page Caching doesn’t work?